Morris Claiborne: 2013

 On January 8, 2013, the Dallas Cowboys announced their decision to fire defensive coordinator Rob Ryan after they finished 19th in the league in points allowed and 24th in yards allowed in 2012.
 On January 11, 2013, the Dallas Cowboys hired USC assistant head coach Monte Kiffin to be their new defensive coordinator.
 Kiffin installed a base 4-3 defense with an emphasis on the Tampa 2 defensive scheme.
 Claiborne gained eight pounds during the off-season as the Tampa 2 defense placed an emphasis on press coverages.
 Claiborne entered training camp slated as a starting cornerback, but sustained numerous injuries that delayed his progress.
 On July 25, 2013, it was reported that Claiborne had dislocated his pinkie during a one-on-one drill.
 During training camp, Claiborne jammed his knee and was the sidelined for the rest of camp and the entire preseason.

 He started in the Dallas Cowboys' season-opener against the New York Giants and recorded three solo tackles before exiting in the third quarter of their 36–31 victory.
 Claiborne injured his left shoulder while attempting to tackle Giants' tight end Brandon Myers.
 In Week 4, he collected a season-high seven combined tackles (six solo) during a 30–21 loss at the San Diego Chargers.
 On October 1, 2013, it was reported that the Cowboys had chosen to demote Claiborne to being the third cornerback after he struggled and was replaced by Orlando Scandrick.
+Despite his demotion, five days later, Claiborne recorded his lone interception of the season, intercepting Peyton Manning, during a 51–48 loss to the Denver Broncos in Week 5.
+This was Manning’s first interception thrown of the season, having not thrown one through the first four games, while in the midst of a record-breaking passing season.
 Claiborne sustained a hamstring injury that sidelined him for two games (Weeks 9–10).
 In Week 12, Claiborne returned, but further aggravated his hamstring injury during the Cowboys' 24–21 win at the New York Giants.
 Claiborne missed four consecutive games (Weeks 13–16) and explained his rehabilitation was delayed due to the death of his father and birth of his daughter.
 He finished the season with 26 combined tackles (24 solo), five pass deflections, and one interception in ten games and seven starts.